OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 sbatch --dependency=afterok:$tpls_id build_utils/geos.sh
 ```

-GEOS compilation will be submitted only if the TPL's job succeed, in this manner we can allocated resources form a partition of the type dev.
-See [Sherlock documentatoin](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resourves and type of partitions.
+The GEOS compilation will be submitted only if the TPL job succeeds.
+In this manner, we can allocate resources from a partition of the type dev.
+See [Sherlock documentation](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resources and types of partitions.

 ### Execution
 To begin the entire process, simply run: